 Since 2011, UCOR’s primary mission has been to safely remove buildings, address contamination, and conduct site closure activities.
 Our work includes:

 In 2016, UCOR brought down the last of five massive gaseous diffusion buildings that served the nation’s nuclear and energy needs for almost 40 years – accomplishing a major milestone and a first in the DOE complex.
-By 2020, all remaining facilities and structures at ETTP will be demolished.

 The site is already seeing significant transformation.
 Since cleanup began, DOE has transferred over 1,300 acres for private development.
 The area is home to approximately 23 private sector businesses and has generated a new era of workers.
-UCOR is leading the design and construction of a new history center expected to open in 2019.
+UCOR is leading the design and construction of a new history center expected to open in the coming months.
 The center will honor the achievements of the men and women who were part of the site’s historic past.

 Oak Ridge National Laboratory